Moving to Malaysia: A Guide for Expats to Live Here

 One can also look for the most affordable flights to Malaysia using websites like Skyscanner.
 The main point of entry would be Kuala Lumpur International Airport (KLIA).

-I also looked at ticketing from the airlines that service the USA to Malaysia route and vice versa.
-Some of the most affordable ones are China Eastern, Korean Air, Qatar Airways and AirAsia X.
+I also looked into ticket options directly from airlines that operate the USA to Malaysia route and vice versa.
+Some of the most affordable ones are China Eastern, Korean Air, Qatar Airways, and AirAsia X.

-AirAsia is a low-cost airline that has domestic and international flights to cater to your needs to and from the country and within the country itself.
-For domestic flight options, you can choose from any of these.
+AirAsia is a low-cost airline offering both domestic and international flights to and from Malaysia, as well as within the country itself.
+For domestic flights, you can choose from any of these options.

 Once you are in Malaysia, you can travel to other places using public transport.
-You could also book ride-hailing cars via Grab and MyCar apps if you are travelling a short distance to your accommodation or office.
+You can also book a ride via ride-hailing services, such as Grab and MyCar apps if you are traveling short distances to your accommodation or office.

 Preparing Important Documents